Vinod Kulkarni

 Vinod Kulkarni (Vinōda Kulakarṇī) is an Indian actor, director, voicing artiste and voice co-ordinator, who specialises in dubbing International productions into the Hindi language.
 He can speak English, Hindi and Marathi.
 He has voiced over 20,000 commercials.
 His son Sahil Kulkarni is also voice actor.

 Career

-He is an actor of Hindi and Marathi stage, films and serials, as well.
+Kulkarni is an actor of Hindi and Marathi stage, films and serials, as well.

-He is a Voicing Artist for Movies from Hollywood, Bollywood, Korean, Japanese, Chinese & South-Indian Industries; Web-Serials on different OTT Platforms like Netflix, Disney+ Hotstar, Amazon, Voot, Etc. He has rendered his voice for 20,000+ Commercials, Documentaries, AVs on all mediums like TV, Radio, Theatre & Digital in around 45 Languages.
+He is a voicing artist for films from Hollywood, Bollywood, Korean, Japanese, Chinese & South-Indian Industries, and web series on different platforms, such as Netflix, Disney+ Hotstar, Amazon, and Voot.
+He has rendered his voice for 20,000+ commercials, Documentaries, AVs on all mediums like TV, Radio, Theatre & Digital in around 45 languages.